Safeguarding Supervision

 Safeguarding supervision training

-This series of six two-hour online sessions explores models of supervision and working with staff, thinking about the dynamics in safeguarding discussions in a practical but developmental way.
+This series of 6 two-hour online sessions explores models of supervision and working with staff, thinking about the dynamics of safeguarding discussions in a practical but developmental way.
 The course aims to equip supervisors with the skills and confidence to support and challenge staff to better understand risk and the quality of work being undertaken with children and families.

 “This is the best CPD I’ve had in ages, I’m learning so much”, DSL